LookAtMe-Genius-Cameraman/T_System/README.md

             A micro fan for falling down the cpu temperature.
     - Local network Management
         -
             Scan the around networks.
-If there is no network connection become an Access Point and serve Remote UI ınteernally.
+If there is no network connection become an Access Point and serve Remote UI ınternally.
     - Remote UI accessing
         -
             No control by tapping.
 Accessing with Remote UI from mobile or desktop.

-<sup><i>To see the old version explainings go [here](https://raw.githubusercontent.com/Connected-life/T_System/master/docs/stand/README.me)</i></sup>
+<sup><i>To see the old version explaining go [here](https://raw.githubusercontent.com/Connected-life/T_System/master/docs/stand/README.md)</i></sup>

 #### Remote UI

-The remotely controlling interface v0.4.8
+The remotely controlling interface v0.4.9

 - Properties
     -